TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 When you stop a node that is started, the node operates in the following order.

+* If a node is part of a LoadBalancer-type service, its status is changed to INACTIVE within the LB. (this feature is supported in platform version 1.202602.0 or later)
 * The node is drained
 * The node is deleted from Kubernetes node resources.
 * Turn the node into the SHUTDOWN status at the instance level.